Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMOperatingSystem.md

 ### -PatchMode
 Specifies the mode of in-guest patching to IaaS virtual machine.<br><br>
 Possible values are:<br>
 **AutomaticByPlatform** - Patch installation for the virtual machine will be managed by Azure.
 Use with -Windows or -Linux.
 Requires -ProvisionVMAgent.
-Requires -EnableAutoUpdate when used with -Windows.
+Requires -EnableAutoUpdate when used with -Windows. <br>
 **AutomaticByOS** - Patch installation for the virtual machine will be managed by the OS.
 Use with -Windows.
-Requires -ProvisionVMAgent and -EnableAutoUpdate.
+Requires -ProvisionVMAgent and -EnableAutoUpdate.<br>
 **Manual** - You control the application of patches to a virtual machine.
 Use with -Windows.
-Requires -ProvisionVMAgent.
+Requires -ProvisionVMAgent.<br>
 **ImageDefault** - Patch installation managed by the default settings on the OS image.
 Use with -Linux.

 ```yaml